 Eye health for Indigenous Australians is significantly worse than for the rest of the population, but vision loss for 94 per cent of Indigenous adults is preventable or treatable.
 The Fred Hollows Foundation was established to meet this need.

-Nous Group was invited to help its Board, its Executive Management Group and its Indigenous Australia Program to develop the organisation’s Indigenous Australia strategy.
-The Fred Hollows Foundation was seeking support for an IAP strategy that would maximise its impact on closing the gap in Aboriginal and Torres Strait Islander eye health and would align with the broader strategy of the organisation.
+Nous Group (Nous) was invited to help the foundation's board, Executive Management Group and Indigenous Australia Program (IAP) to develop an Indigenous Australia strategy.
+The foundation sought support for a strategy that would have a maximum impact on closing the gap in Aboriginal and Torres Strait Islander eye health and would align with the broader strategy of the organisation.

 Nous analysed the current state of eye health in Australia to identify opportunities for IAP to maximise its impact.
 We sought information from internal and external stakeholders, incorporating these findings into an options paper presented at a workshop.

-The workshop brought together managers from the Indigenous Australia Program with members of the Executive Management Group, fostering open communication and helping to clarify the positioning of IAP over the next five years.
+The workshop brought together managers from the IAP with members of the Executive Management Group, fostering open communication and helping to clarify the positioning of IAP over the next five years.

 The workshop identified several opportunities for increased collaboration to optimise future impact.
 It achieved consensus on the principles driving the Indigenous Australia Program, and participants agreed to several innovative approaches related to trachoma, cataract, refractive error and diabetic retinopathy.